7 Reasons to Love Oysters — Even If You Hate Them

 It’s hard to top all the benefits of oysters from a nutritional standpoint.
 Here is what they offer your body and why they are also great for your heart:

-There are some surprising benefits, especially for women over age 40, according to Julia Zumpano, RD, LD, a dietitian in the Preventive Cardiology and Nutrition Program at Cleveland Clinic.
+There are some surprising benefits, especially for women over age 40, according to preventive cardiology dietitian Julia Zumpano, RD, LD.
 “Older women can really benefit from these minerals, especially copper and zinc,” she says.

 With age, men and women alike can become deficient in vitamins and minerals.
 They may not eat enough foods containing important nutrients or an illness or medications can affect their body’s ability to absorb vital nutrients.